-Aspergillus is a type of a fungus that can cause diseases in human beings.
-It is a spore-forming mold that readily grows in nature and infects a wide range of animal spaces.
+Aspergillus fumigatus is a species of fungus that causes a wide range of diseases in human beings.
+It is a spore-forming mold that readily grows in nature and infects a wide range of animal and plant species.

-There are hundreds of different species of Aspergillus, but according to the CDC, only 40 of them can affect human beings.
-And among them, Aspergillus fumigates is the most common, and most virulent species in human beings.
+There are hundreds of different species of Aspergillus, but according to the Center for Disease Control (CDC), only 40 of them can affect human beings.
+Among them, Aspergillus fumigatus is the most common and most virulent species.

-Both allergenic and a major human pathogen, A. fumigatus has been reported to produce a number of mycotoxins that can cause both allergic and invasive disease.
-It is also the most common cause of aspergillosis in both humans and animals.
+Both allergenic and a major human pathogen, Aspergillus fumigatus produces a number of mycotoxins, such as fumitremorgens, verruculogen and gliotoxin .
+It is the most common cause of aspergillosis in both humans and animals.

 Indoors, it grows on household dust, ventilation ducts and potted plants.
 It can also develop on floors and walls, especially in bathrooms, kitchens and other warm and moist environments.

 Ideally, well stored and thoroughly cooked food should not contain any elements of the mold.
-This only occurs in cases where the food was contaminated, mostly during storage, or preparation.
+However, improper storage (specifically when products are stored in a humid environment) can lead to Aspergillus fumigatus mold developing.

-It occurs on starchy foods such as bread, rice, and cereals.
+It often occurs on starchy foods such as bread, rice, and cereals.
 This is because these products excel at absorbing moisture from the air and provide an ideal setting for Aspergillus fumigatus to grow.
-Ingestion of such contaminated exposes consumers to the risk of getting infected with Aspergillus but rarely does this lead to significant illness.
+Ingestion of such contaminated commodities exposes consumers to the risk of getting infected with Aspergillus but this rarely leads to significant illness.

 What are the diseases caused by Aspergillus fumigatus?

-Aspergillus causes a wide range of diseases in human beings.
-These different conditions are generally referred to as Aspergillosis.
+Aspergillus fumigatus mold causes a wide range of diseases in human beings.
+These different conditions are collectively referred to as aspergillosis.

 - Pulmonary aspergillosis: This is a fungal infection of the lungs.
-I can be a short-term illness or a chronic illness.
+It can be a short-term illness or a chronic illness.

 - Allergic conditions: this includes allergic sinusitis and allergic bronchopulmonary aspergillosis

-- Invasive aspergillosis: this is a condition in which the mold gets into the bloodstream, and is dispersed to various tissues and organs, leading to loss of function.
+- Invasive aspergillosis: this is a very serious condition in which the fungal infection gets into the bloodstream, and is dispersed to various tissues and organs, leading to loss of function.

-A unique aspect of all the various diseases caused by Aspergillus fumigates is that they do not easily occur in a normal, healthy individual.
+A common aspect of all the various diseases caused by Aspergillus fumigatus is that they do not easily occur in a normal, healthy individual.

 The fungi mostly affect people with underlying conditions that compromise their immune defenses.
-It is, therefore, a disease that affects individuals on organ transplant, leukemia patients, or those with HIV AIDS.
+It is therefore a disease that mostly affects individuals that have undergone organ transplants, leukemia patients, or those with HIV/AIDS.

-Additionally, infections of the lung can affect those with underlying lung diseases such as asthma, cystic fibrosis, or tuberculosis are also susceptible to aspergillosis.
+Additionally, people with underlying lung diseases such as asthma, cystic fibrosis, or tuberculosis are also susceptible to aspergillosis.

 Lung infections with Aspergillus fumigatus

-These are acquired by inhalation of Aspergillus spores.
+Pulmonary aspergillosis begins by inhalation of Aspergillus spores.
 Their small size (2-3μm) allows them to reach all compartments of the lungs, including the alveoli.
 Spores are lodged in lung tissue and initiate infection.
-For most people, the infection is often cleared by the lung’s defense mechanisms.
+For most people, the infection is often cleared by innate immune responses.

-According to the CDC, approximately 1.6million people are living with this condition, and the figure is thought to be much higher as there are a lot of undiagnosed or misdiagnosed cases.
+According to the CDC, over 6 million people live with some form of aspergillosis , and the figure is thought to be much higher as there are many undiagnosed or misdiagnosed cases.

 What are the symptoms of mold in your lungs?

 The most common symptom of pulmonary aspergillosis is coughing.
 This is non-specific and mimics several other lung diseases.
 However, the cough is often bloody.
-Infected patients also get chest pains and experience difficulty in breathing.
+Infected individuals may also experience chest pains and difficulty in breathing.

-One may also get a fever.
-In most cases, these symptoms often arise in addition to an already existing lung disease such as tuberculosis, or asthma, thus making it difficult to diagnose.
-When the disease progresses to a chronic state, one may start losing weight and having general body malaise.
+Infected subjects may also develop a fever.
+In most cases, these symptoms often arise in addition to an already existing lung disease such as tuberculosis, cystic fibrosis or asthma, thus making it difficult to diagnose.
+When the disease progresses to a chronic state, individuals may start losing weight and experiencing general body malaise.

 What are allergies caused by Aspergillus fumigatus?

-The allergies can be classified into two: those affecting the upper airways, that is allergic sinusitis, which often causes flu-like symptoms, and those affecting the lower respiratory tract which causes serious symptoms.
+Fungal allergies can be classified into two main groups: those affecting the upper airways, i.e. allergic sinusitis (which often cause flu-like symptoms), and those affecting the lower respiratory tract (which cause serious symptoms).

-Allergic sinusitis causes one to have a runny nose, reduced sense of smell, and maybe a headache.
+Allergic sinusitis usually causes a runny nose, reduced sense of smell, and possibly a headache.
 It is more of an irritation, and not a significant medical condition.

-Allergic bronchopulmonary aspergillosis on the hand is a serious form of allergy.
+On the other hand, allergic bronchopulmonary aspergillosis is a serious form of allergy.
 This allergy commonly occurs in asthmatics and it is estimated that 2.5% of asthmatics have this kind of allergy.
 This translates to 4.8 million people worldwide .
-It presents with serious symptoms: a cough with brown-colored sputum, wheezing, and shortness of breath.
+It is manifested with serious symptoms: a cough with brown-coloured sputum, wheezing, shortness of breath, chest pain and fever.

 This is the most serious form of aspergillosis.
-Luckily, it is quite and common.
-The CDC reports only 1 or 2 cases per 100,000 people yearly.
+Luckily, it is very rare.
+The CDC reports only 1 or 2 cases per 100,000 people annually.
 It is exclusively a disease of the immunocompromised, and never affects healthy individuals.

-Luckily, Aspergillus is an infection that is easy to treat.
+Luckily, most forms of aspergillosis are easy to treat.
 The mold is sensitive to most antifungal agents, and infected individuals usually respond well to therapy.
-The medications used are antifungal agents.

-Itraconazole is usually the mainstay therapy.
-Amphotericin B is in cases f serious infection or resistance to other medications.
-These drugs often eliminate the infection completely.
+Itraconazole is usually the mainstay of antifungal therapy.
+Amphotericin B is used in cases of serious infection or resistance to other medications.
+In most cases, these drugs eliminate the infection completely.

-How do you get rid of Aspergillus fumigatus in the house?
+How do you get rid of Aspergillus fumigatus?

 Preventing the mold from developing in your home is preferred to having to visit the doctor due to aspergillosis.
 For Aspergillus fumigatus, this involves decontamination of every possible surface or area where it grows.
 This is actually very important for households with members suffering from asthma, tuberculosis, cystic fibrosis, and immunocompromising diseases.

 In summary, Aspergillus fumigatus is a common mold that readily grows in our vicinity.
-It is a virulent organism and has the potential of causing illnesses such as pulmonary aspergillosis, skin and nail infections, allergies, and invasive aspergillosis.
+It is a virulent and pathogenic organism and has the potential for causing illnesses such as pulmonary aspergillosis, skin and nail infections, allergies, and invasive aspergillosis.